Ministry of Agriculture

 The model calculates water use on a property by property basis and sums each property to obtain a total for the entire basin or sub basins.
 Crop, irrigation system type, soils and climate data are used to calculate the water demand.
 Lands within the Agriculture Land Reserve were included in the project.

-A report is also available for the following areas of British Columbia:
+AGRICULTURE WATER DEMAND MODEL reports are also available for the following areas of British Columbia:

 |Nicola Watershed||Cowichan Valley||Kettle Watershed|